mwszekely/preact-prop-helpers/README.md

 Another entirely optional drop-in replacement for the native Preact hooks.
 These provide two arguments: the previous input values, and a list of which ones caused the effect to fire.
 The latter is very useful for debugging.

 Aside from this, there is no difference between them.
 Feel free to use the native ones if you don't need that information.

+(Technically, `useStableGetter` and `useStableCallback` have a dependency on a third effect hook, but it is not exported publicly and in general should probably not be used.)